seriaati/social-media/README.md

 Also, issue templates act like forms, it can even have buttons and dropdown menus, so this seems to be something that can have a huge potential.
 For example, UI elements that can interact with the GitHub bot.

 Issue templates can also be generated/edited dynamically using GitHub Actions.

+### Discussions

+I completely forgot about this feature until my friend reminded me, so this is something added later on, it wasn't considered in the original concept.

+Disucssions function very similar to Issues, users can add content, comments, and reactions like how they do with Issues.

+What's special about Discussions is that it displays replys to comments more intuitively.
+It has 2 layers: Post -> Comments to Post -> Replies to Comments, whereas Issues only have 1 layer: Issue -> Comments.
+In Discussions, users can also sort comments by "newest", "oldest", or "top".
+Along with that, posts can be sorted by upvotes, a concept that doesn't exist in Issues.
+Even more, Discussions have "categories" and "sections" that can contain multuple categories, which allows better organization.

+To be fair, I felt like Discussions are better candidates than Issues for creating posts, especially with the upvote feature, which directly corresponds to "likes" in general social medias.
+However, the search feature in Discussions is not as feature-rich as the one in Issues, it contains significantly less search filters and doesn't have logical keywords like AND and OR.
+Also, I think bots can't participate in Discussions, at least I've never seen it happen.
+Because of these disadvantages, I still think Issues is the best candidate for creating posts, despite Discussions having some really good features.